-To institute proceedings for possession Executive Committee Hd of Legal, Equalities and Democratic Services To sanction applications for Warrants of Possession in above cases.
+To sanction applications for Warrants of Possession in above cases.
 Executive Committee Executive Director Planning & Regeneration, Regulatory and Housing / H o Housing Services To institute such proceedings and obtain such Warrants of Possession.
 Executive Committee Principal Solicitor Norgrove House / occupants of Temporary accommodation To institute proceedings against occupants of Norgrove House or guest bedrooms or housing stock dwellings let on licence as temporary accommodation and to institute possession proceedings; to obtain eviction warrants and arrange for the execution of the same, where such occupants refuse to vacate the accommodation when requested and obtain warrants for possession.
 Executive Committee Principal Solicitor Leased Garages / Breach of Covenant To instigate proceedings for possession in respect of leased garages where a breach of covenant causing serious nuisance occurs; To apply for Warrants of Possession in such cases.
-Executive Committee Principal Solicitor, in consultation with Hd of Housing / Tenancy Manager Housing Rents / other Housing-related Debts To collect and recover current housing rents and other housing-related debts within the overall Debt Prevention Strategy.
-Executive Committee Income, Recovery and Welfare Manager
+Executive Committee Principal Solicitor, in consultation with Head of Housing Services / Tenancy Manager Housing Rents / other Housing-related Debts To collect and recover current housing rents and other housing-related debts within the overall Debt Prevention Strategy.
+Executive Committee Financial Support Manager